dreamkatana/flask-stock-portfolio-code/README.md

 ## Key Python Modules Used

 - Flask: micro-framework for web application development
+- pytest: framework for testing Python projects

-This application is written using Python 3.8.5.
+This application is written using Python 3.9.0.

 ## Unit Testing